danclong/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

     </ul>
     ```

-### 6. Working with derived state
+## Working with derived state

-Derived state, regardless of whether it derives from the global state, local context, or both, can also be processed on the server by the Server Directive Processing.
+The derived state, regardless of whether it derives from the global state, local context, or both, can also be processed on the server by the Server Directive Processing.

 Let's imagine adding a button that can delete all fruits: